 The first foundation, jasper.
 By the jasper, greenish in color like emerald, is plausibly signified the Chief Peter, who bore in his body the mortification of Christ, who showed an ever-flourishing and unfading love for Him, and by his warm faith led us to the green pasture.

 The second, sapphire.
-By the sapphire, like the heavenly body (from which, they say, the azure color comes), is signified, I think, the blessed Paul, who was caught up even to the third heaven (2 Cor.
-12:2) and draws those obedient to him to the same place where he himself has his citizenship (Phil.
-3:20).
+By the sapphire, like the heavenly body (from which, they say, the azure color comes), is signified, I think, the blessed Paul, who was caught up even to the third heaven (2 Corinthians 12:2) and draws those obedient to him to the same place where he himself has his citizenship (Philippians 3:20).

 The third, chalcedony.
 This stone is not worn on the high priest's breastplate, but the anthrax, which is not mentioned here.
 Therefore, one must think whether the Saint did not call the anthrax by this name. - Anthrax (i.e., coal) is called the blessed Andrew the Apostle, kindled by the Spirit.